 If your child is going to be absent, you must let the office know before 9am on every day that your child is absent.
-You can do this by coming to the office or leaving a message on the absence line: 01273 708004.
+You can do this by reporting the absence on Study Bugs or leaving a message on the absence line: 01273 708004.

 Please tell the office even if you have mentioned it to your class teacher or a member of staff in the playground, otherwise you will be phoned by the School Office.
 Be aware that any absence you have not told the school about will be unauthorised.
 Also, we are unable to authorise a child’s absence for a parent’s illness or appointment.